 What happens to the data if SchemeServe were to go 'bust'?

-SchemeServe has been trading for over 10 years (longer as ADM Network), so its not like we are a young start-up with a limited amount of funding that needs to search for regular investment.
+SchemeServe has been trading for over 10 years (longer as ADM Network).
+It's not like we are a young start-up with a limited amount of funding that needs to search for regular investment.
 We understand the concern though, and have arrangements in place with the NCC to have them alert customers if ever we miss a hosting bill.
 This makes sure that there would be enough time for you to export all of your data and perform an orderly transfer of business from SchemeServe.

 Where are the servers?

-We use Rackspace as hosting provider, and our software is hosted primarily at their London data centre.
+We use Rackspace as a hosting provider, and our software is hosted primarily at their London data centre.
 We have other servers, mainly as standby for disaster recovery, in Southern Ireland (Eire) and in the Netherlands.

 Certifications for the UK Data Centre is at https://www.rackspace.com/en-gb/certifications and for the Eire and Netherlands Data Centre https://azure.microsoft.com/en-gb/support/trust-center/compliance/

 Protection of physical access to our servers is extensive.
 See inside a data centre

 Our servers are updated in line with schedules issued by the equipment or software provider, after testing in a controlled environment.
 For Microsoft servers, this is typically the 2nd Tuesday of the month (unofficially called Update Tuesday) We schedule the updates to happen in the middle of the night most of the time.
 Rarely, an important security issue requires us to make an update in an unscheduled manner, before the issue is published by the press.